Jagger Brulato

 Created an open-source scheduler and roster organizer for Alvin Ailey Dance Company in NYC, building a multi-user full-stack experience shaped closely with clients and stakeholders.

-- Held weekly meetings with clients and stakeholders to design and refine the product around the company's real scheduling and operational needs.
+- Held weekly meetings with Alvin Ailey clients and stakeholders to design the product around real scheduling, roster, and dancer operations.

-- Built custom user interfaces in Angular and TypeScript, along with the data structures behind workflows like drag-and-drop roster editing, administration tools, and dancer self-service time-off requests.
+- Built Angular and Angular Material interfaces plus custom data structures for drag-and-drop roster editing, administration tools, and dancer self-service time-off requests.

 Cornell Design & Tech Initiative